CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab1.1.md

    # ![](../media/img13.png)

 8. Feel free to further analyze the report.
 Once ready let’s look at the model view.
-From the left panel, select the Model View icon.
+From the left panel, select **Model view icon**.
 Notice there are two fact tables, Sales and PO.

-      1. The granularity of Sales data is by Date, Reseller, Product, and People.
+   a.
+Granularity of Sales data is by Date, Reseller, Product, and People.
 Date, Reseller, Product, and People connect to Sales.

-      2. The granularity of PO data is by Date, Product, and People.
+   b.
+Granularity of PO data is by Date, Product, and People.
 Date, Product, and People connect to PO.

-      3. We have Supplier data by Product.
+   c.
+We have Supplier data by Product.
 Supplier connects to Product.

-      4. We have Reseller’s location data by Geo.
-Geo connects to the Reseller.
+   d.
+We have Reseller’s location data by Geo.
+Geo connects to Reseller.

-      5. We have Customer information by Reseller.
-The customer connects to the Reseller.
+   e.
+We have Customer information by Reseller.
+Customer connects to Reseller.

 ### Task 3: Review Power Queries
 1. Let’s look at Power Query to understand the data sources.
-From the ribbon select Home -> Transform data.
+From the ribbon select **Home -> Transform data**.

    # ![](../media/img14.png)

 2. The Power Query window opens.
-From the ribbon, select Home -> Data source settings.
+From the ribbon, select **Home -> Data source settings**.
 The data source settings dialog opens.
 As you scroll through the list you will notice there are four data sources as mentioned in the problem statement:

-      1. Snowflake
+   a.
+Snowflake

-      2. SharePoint
+   b.
+SharePoint

-      3. ADLS Gen2
+   c.
+ADLS Gen2

-      4. Dataverse
+   d.
+Dataverse

 3. Select **Close** to close the Data source settings dialog.